spray/spray/docs/documentation/spray-routing/execution-directives/handleExceptions.rst

 Description
 -----------

-Using this directive is an alternative to using a global implicily defined ``ExceptionHandler`` that applies to the complete route.
+Using this directive is an alternative to using a global implicitly defined ``ExceptionHandler`` that applies to the complete route.

 See :ref:`Exception Handling` for general information about options for handling exceptions.